AmalAbid1/TravelAgencyDataBase/README.md

 # TravelAgencyDataBase
-Travel Agency simple Data Base
-☆The project was implemented using SQL (MySQL Workbench)
+☆Travel Agency simple Data Base .The project was implemented using SQL (MySQL Workbench)